Records show Chinese were eating sliced raw fish over 2,000 years ago

 People were also beginning to become aware of the risks of eating raw fish—freshwater fish, the most commonly used in kuai dishes, are more likely to harbor parasites.
 The consequences could be fatal: The Records of theThree Kingdoms (《三国志》) , a historical text written in the third century, recorded that Chen Deng, a general and politician during the Eastern Han dynasty (25 – 220), died of an illness caused by intestinal parasites—Chen was addicted to eating raw fish.

 Later, in the Ming dynasty (1368 – 1644), famous physician Li Shizhen (李时珍) warned in his medical book Compendium of Materia Medica (《本草纲目》): “Kuai is raw fish meat, it hurts people’s health the worst.”

 A few places in China kept the tradition going.
-In Shunde, Guangdong province, even uncooked freshwater fish is still available, with the locals adamant that a chaser of fiery rice wine after the fish will kill the parasites and bacteria.
+In Shunde, Guangdong province, even uncooked freshwater fish is still available, with the locals are adamant that a chaser of fiery rice wine after the fish will kill the parasites and bacteria.
 In Meizhou, also in Guangdong, a traditional Hakka dish involves soaking raw river fish in vinegar and serving it with fresh garlic, ginger, and tea oil.
-In other parts of the country, it has only been in the last couple of decades that people began eating raw fish in significant numbers again: Only now the custom is branded as Japanese; and freshwater creatures are largely off the menu.
+Nevertheless, in many parts of the country it has only been in the last couple of decades that people began eating raw fish in large numbers again.
+Only now it’s branded as Japanese; and freshwater creatures are largely off the menu.

 Cover image from VCG: The Hezhen ethnic minority in northeastern China also have a long tradition of eating raw fish